 One of the greatest indicators of freedom is the ability to drive, to go wherever and whenever we please.
 When driving is no longer safe for a senior, it’s crucial to approach the subject with empathy and tact.
 Neuropsychologist Dr. Sanam Hafeez explains that too often, adult children lose patience with their senior parents, leading to hurtful comments that can be truly traumatic.

 For difficult conversations with aging parents, he recommends avoiding phrases such as, “You’re not allowed to drive any more!”
 It is much kinder and more effective to provide seniors with choices, and to engage them in brainstorming a viable alternative.
 An example of this might be, “I know it’s getting harder for you to see clearly now, which must make it really difficult to drive.
 Let’s talk about some options that will allow you to go wherever you want safely.”

 Together, you can then come up with a plan that’s agreeable to everyone.
-When considering in-home senior care services in Portsmouth, VA and surrounding areas, keep in mind that Seniorcorp’s caregivers are available any time, day or night, to provide safe transportation and accompaniment for seniors.
+When considering in-home senior services in Suffolk, VA and surrounding areas, keep in mind that Seniorcorp’s caregivers are available any time, day or night, to provide safe transportation and accompaniment for seniors.
 Customized in-home senior services are available according to each individual’s wishes and timeframe, which could be a weekly lunch date with a friend, medical or salon appointments, attending religious services, or simply a Sunday afternoon drive to get out of the house and enjoy the scenery.
 Contact us at 757-640-0557 to schedule a free in-home consultation.
 See our full service area.